operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 these traits are not implemented then parts of the logic described above is never triggered: if your implementation doesn't implement `Creator`, for example, `AbstractDependentResource` will never try to create the associated secondary resource, even if it doesn't exist.
-It is thus possible to create read-only dependent resources that will trigger your reconciler whenever a user interacts with them but that are never modified by your reconciler itself.
+It is possible to not implement any of these traits and therefore create read-only dependent resources that will trigger your reconciler whenever a user interacts with them but that are never modified by your reconciler itself.